gftf2011/arch-unit-js/README.md

 ## `app(options)`

-When checking your architecture you need to test against your application and some them do have different structures.
+When checking your architecture you need to test against your application and some of them have different folder structures.
 And here's where `app` comes to play.

-The initial `app` API is the representation of your application and to define which files compose your application you can use as parameter the 'options'.
+The initial `app` API is the representation of your application and to define which files compose your application, you can use as parameter the 'options' to compose your application.
 ```javascript
 const { app } = require('arch-unit-js');